 The Language for Scholars (LFS) program is designed to improve the real-world communication skills of elementary and high school students, challenging them to become articulate, confident speakers of tomorrow.

-- Improved pronunciation and projection
+⦁ Improved verbal pronunciation and projection

-LEAP historically has delivered Language for Scholars (LFS) programming to students entering or at the high school level up through college.
-In the LFS program, code switching is discussed intentionally, with an emphasis on how being proficient in Academic Business English (ABE) allows students to successfully navigate situations with adults, potential employers, and within the educational realm.
-The full list of speech goals are discussed, practiced, and used in a culminating event: full articulation, body language, intonation, projection, rate, filler free speech, conversation rules, and the grammar of ABE.
-From working with this age group, we have seen the impact of heightened awareness to speech as a step toward thoughtful and intentional use of dialect code switching.
+LEAP historically has delivered Language for Scholars programs to students entering or at the high school level up through college.
+Code switching is discussed intentionally, with an emphasis on how strong communication skills makes it possible for students to successfully navigate situations with adults, potential employers, and within the educational realm.

 The full list of speech goals and communication skills is discussed, practiced, and used in a culminating event: articulation, body language, intonation, projection, rate, filler-free speech, formulating ideas, and communication styles.